Predictive Soil Mapping with R book

 Predictive Soil Mapping (PSM) is based on applying statistical and/or machine learning techniques to fit models for the purpose of producing spatial and/or spatiotemporal predictions of soil variables i.e. maps of soil properties and classes at different resolutions.
 It is a multidisciplinary field combining statistics, data science, soil science, physical geography, remote sensing, geoinformation science and number of other sciences.
 Predictive Soil Mapping with R (an Open Access book distributed under the Creative Commons Attribution-ShareAlike 4.0 International License) focuses on using state of the art Statistical and Machine Learning techniques to produce more accurate and more usable maps of soil variables.
 Follow the book progress via the book's github repository.
 The html version of the book is available at https://envirometrix.github.io/PredictiveSoilMapping/.

 Hard copies of this book can be ordered from www.lulu.com.
-By purchasing a hard copy of this book from Lulu you donate $12 to the OpenGeoHub foundation.
+By purchasing a hard copy of this book from Lulu you donate $12 to the OpenGeoHub foundation (this fund is used exclusively for scholarships / to support OpenGeoHub summer schools).
 You are also allowed to print your own copies, in which case you can opt to donate OpenGeoHub by using the button at the bottom of the page.

 Publishing with Lulu